bruno-ponne/coding-the-past/_posts/2024-02-09-ggplot2-violin-plot.md

 ---
 layout: post
 author: Bruno Ponne
-title: Unveiling Roman Amphitheaters with a ggplot2 violin plot
+title: Mastering Violin Plots in ggplot2 with Real Data
 attributes:
   - e: Easy
   - e: R
   - e: 5 min
 tags: r ggplot2
 image: lesson_20.jpeg
-abstract: Discover the capacity of Roman amphitheaters while learning about ggplot2 violin plots
+abstract: Learn how to create ggplot2 violin plots
 objectives:
   - o: Understand what a violin plot is;
   - o: Be comfortable creating a violin plot with ggplot2;
 keywords: R, ggplot2, violin plot
-description: Discover Roman amphitheaters through ggplot2 violin plots.
-Learn data visualization and uncover ancient architectural secrets.
-Perfect for R users.
-sd: true
+description: Learn how to create beautiful violin plots in ggplot2 with real-world data from Roman amphitheaters.
 faq:
   - question: What is a violin plot?
     answer: A violin plot is a mirrored density plot that is rotated 90 degrees as shown in the picture.
 It depicts the distribution of numeric data.